eigenwalk/Transfer_Matrix_Method/README.md

-### _**Optical simulation MODEL using Transfer Matrix Method (TMM) for flat multilayer structures**_
+## _**Optical simulation MODEL using Transfer Matrix Method (TMM) for flat multilayer structures**_
-- Result: Reflection, Transmission and Absorption graph
-- Wavelengths and incident angles can be explored.

 ### How to start
-- Simulation input: input.yaml
+- Setup Simulation input: "input.yaml".
+Wide range of wavelengths and incident angles can be explored.
-- Execute run.sh file
+- Execute the run.sh file in terminal (>>sh run.sh)
-- T, R and A will be saved in the results folder
+- T, R and A will be saved in the "./results" folder

+**D.Kim**